 What is Faith Works?

-Faith Works is Our Lady Star of the Sea’s New Lectionary based Religious Education Program open to all children in Grades PK-5.
+Faith Works is Our Lady Star of the Sea’s Lectionary based Religious Education Program open to all children in Grades PK-5.
 Faith Works offers children a new and fun way to learn about their faith outside of a typical classroom setting.
 Faith Works is fully Catholic in its teaching and provides the opportunity for families to live and discuss the Gospel on a weekly basis, without the use of textbooks or homework.

-A Typical Sunday Morning:
+A Typical Wednesday Evening:

 - Your child will enter the meeting space and be welcomed by our team of volunteers and catechists as invigorating music plays.
-High School Volunteers will be encouraging your child to sing or move along to the music (usually from Cat.
-Chat or Brother Francis!)

-- Our morning will start out with an opening prayer that will also be up on screen to help your child learn some basic prayers or begin to familiarize them with other standard Catholic Prayers.
+- Our evening will start out with an opening prayer that will also be up on screen to help your child learn some basic prayers or begin to familiarize them with other standard Catholic Prayers.

 - We will then move into a fun and engaging Large Group Activity that will encourage your child to relate to the main focus of the Gospel for that week.